mwtechwiz/Large-Network-Configuration/README.md

 - Enable routing on multilayer switches for inter-VLAN communication.

 5. Routing Configuration
-- Configure routing tables on routers (either Static or Dynamic via OSPF/EIGRP).
+- Configure routing tables on routers.
 - Ensure all routers can reach each other's subnets.

  6. **Server Setup**